 1 Soak the area in a salt solution (table salt dissolved in cold water) Keep for 30 minutes.
 Launder.

 3 Another solution is to apply a few drops of full strength Hydrogen Peroxide on the stain.
 Use a scrubbing brush to scrub the stain and then rinse thoroughly with water.
 You may need to reapply this more than once for stubborn stains.
 But you should realize that Hydrogen Peroxide is a bleaching agent and can cause discoloration.
+You can use it diluted in a ratio of 1:9 to avoid this.

 4 Finally, if nothing works – use bleach.
 But I have never had to reach this part.
 Most stains disappear at Step 2.